 The METAR flag color is determined by the information in the METAR text.
-A gray METAR flag is displayed when the METAR text does not contain adequate information.
+A gray METAR flag is displayed when the METAR text does not contain adequate information to determine the METAR category (e.g., VFR, IFR).

 Figure 6-27 METAR Legend